TaylorDarneille/sei-tic-tac-toe/plan.md

 Write out a list of *all* the things you need to do to code this game.
 This can be as detailed or high-level, though we recommend the former.
 This is your first time planning an app, so just have fun and just see what you can come up with.
 There's no right way.

+1. Make a grid that is 3 squares by 3 squares to play tic-tac-toe on
+2. Make a 2 variables.
+One for X and one for O
+3. Give the user the option to pick either X or O as their game piece.
+4. After that, allow the player to choose where they would like to place their first piece.
+5. After that user selects their first position, allow the second user to select a spot of their own.
+They will have automatically been assigned the other game pieces (x or 0).
+6. Continue to play the game until 1 player has 3 game pieces in a row.
+Either vertically, horizontally or diagnaly.
+7. The winning user will be alerted that they have won, else the loser will be alerted that they have lost.
+8. Give the option to either restart the game or exit.

 ---

 *Write TODO list here*